mikesmiley/Redcarpet-Markdown.tmbundle/README.md

-# TextMate bundle for working with Redcarpet::Markdown
+# TextMate bundle for Redcarpet::Markdown

 [Redcarpet](https://github.com/vmg/redcarpet) is one of the most full-featured markdown renderers available.
 This TextMate bundle improves upon the default Markdown bundle by taking advantage of all the extra features Redcarpet has to offer.